jeysonm82/kibot/README.md

 Kibot intends to become a GUI test automation tool for kivy.
 Works in pc (windows, linux, mac?)

 Current features:
-- Finding widgets using properties filters.
+- Finding widgets filtering by property values.
 - Clicking/pressing down a widget.
 - Sending keystrokes using window keyboard